-25. An Order of the Day is a Bill or other orders of the Day defined. matter which the House has ordered to be taken into consideration on a particular day.
+25. An Order of the Day is a Bill or other of the Day. - 25.
+An Order of the Day is a Bill or other Orders of the matter which the House has ordered to be taken into consideration on a particular day.